fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 As in all times _McNash & Sullivan Circus and Shows_ presented in NYC, many orphanages, schools and boarding houses had been cleared for free shows, and they sold some tickets with low cost for people from some of the poorest regions.
 That is because, of course, some of the biggest stars in the show, like _Don Cagliostro, Master of Mentalism, Hypnosis and Mystics_, and even _Mr.
 Alvin McNash_, the circus owner, have links with the _Century Club_.
 Also, the circus' NY season is sponsored by _Pendrik Press_, from the Press Tycoon _Jonah Pendrik_, a jolly rolly, but very strong and focused in business, man.

-The Circus' alleys are installed behind the bandshell as a backstage, and many people nearby try to peek some look in the circus' people, that stays there.
-The ticket is cheap and, specially in this matinee, is very affordable for any PC.
+Near the bandshell Mr. Alvin McNash put a cordon, but there's no impediment for people get near and see the show further those cordon.
+The Circus' alleys are installed behind the bandshell as a backstage, and many people nearby try to peek some look in the circus' people, that stays there while not in the stage.

+_Newsies_ can be seen selling their newspaper or bartering some of them with the artists and circus crew for tickets.
+Mr. McNash is not against this, as far the _newsies_ respects the cordon and doesn't mess with other entertainment.
+The tickets for the circus are very cheap and, specially in this matinee, is very affordable for any PC.

 The matinee is a very polite, clean, elegant show, without dirty jokes and obscenities at all: the main acts are _Don Cagliostro_'s mentalism act, and the _McNash_'s newest kid star: _Lil'nico_, stage name for little _Nicola Castrogiovanni_, an angel boy that presents himself as singer and _Vaudeville_ comedy artiste.

 However, during _Lil'nico_ show, a group of people came and start to attack everyone in the bandshell and the crowd in it.
 Those _Crazy People_ has no play other than cause the biggest mess possible, just because.
 Those on them armed, are with metal bars, crowbars, broken glasses and other kind of _Improvised Weapons_.
 Some could even have baseball bats and knives.

 Some will try to wreck everything amok, including the canvas-covered backstage.
-Treat this as a _Challenge_: if the _Crazy People_ wins, they'll break amok everything, complicating PCs' life.
+Treat this as a _Contest_: if the _Crazy People_ wins, they'll break amok everything, complicating PCs' life.

 In the moment the attack starts, the circus' band will attack on _Stars and Stripes Forever_.
 A _Clever_ roll with _Good (+3)_ difficult will be enough to remember that it is called the _Disaster March_ in circus lingo, being played only in the most dire situations, so the clowns and other artists could help the audience to remain calm and get out the circus.
 This can be the sign PCs needs to see something is wrong.